morucci/exzuul/README.md

 ```

 * The job must be shown in the jobs list of Jenkins
-* As admin - create a project called "testproject" in Gerrit
+* As admin - create a project called "testproject" in Gerrit (check "create inital empty commit)
 * Clone the new project on your local computer

 ```
-$ sudo pip install git-review
 $ git clone http://ci.localdomain:8080/testproject
 $ cd testproject
 $ git checkout -b "first_commit"